A Library of Wine Works

 The wine world, located

 Two atlases.
-One maps where the great sites are, arranged by grape; one maps the estates that make the world's recognized wines, organized geographically.
+One maps where the great sites are, arranged by grape; one maps the estates that make the world's recognized wines.

 i.